aselshall/ai/README.md

 3. Apply supervised and unsupervised learning techniques for predictive modeling
 4. Employ generative AI to access and build upon specialized knowledge with critical oversight
 5. Identify and evaluate ethical and professional considerations of AI
+6. Develop a mindset required to lead and innovate responsibly in a future defined by human-AI collaboration
-6. Share data and findings using notebooks and Git for reproducible workflow
+7. Share data and findings using notebooks and Git for reproducible workflow

 ## Course Modules
 The course has seven mandatory modules and one elective module as follows.